savonet/book/streaming.md

 ```{.liquidsoap include="liq/streaming1.liq"}
 ```

-The active source is `output.pulseaudio`, and is thus responsible for synchronization.
+The active source is `output.pulseaudio`, and is responsible for the generation of frames.
 In practice, it waits for the soundcard to say: "hey, my internal buffer is almost empty, now is a good time to fill me in!".
 Each time this happens, and this occurs 25 times per second, the active source generates a _frame_, which is a buffer for audio (or video) data waiting to be filled in, and passes it to the `amplify` source asking it to fill it in.
 In turn, it will pass it to the `sine` source, which will fill it with a sine, then the `amplify` source will modify its volume, and then the `output.pulseaudio` source will send it to the soundcard.
+Note that, for performance reasons, all the operators work directly on the same buffer.

 #### Assumptions on frame size

-The frame duration is always supposed to be "small" so that values are constant over a frame.
+The frame duration is always supposed to be "small" so that values can be considered to be constant over a frame.
 For this reason, and in order to gain performance, expressions are evaluated only once at the beginning of each frame.
 For instance, the following script plays music at a random volume:

 ```{.liquidsoap include="liq/random-volume.liq" from=2}
 ```